 This configuration uses separate servers to host FusionAuth App, FusionAuth Search and the database.
 This is a theoretical example of scaling each service individually.
 This configuration will provide the most flexibility and availability to FusionAuth.

-The details regarding load balancing requests and session pinning is the same as the previous example.
+The details regarding load balancing requests and session pinning (when applicable) is the same as the previous example.
 This highly flexible and performance oriented configuration is best suited for the following purposes:

 Staging environments suitable for load testing